hill19850213/vitis_ai_custom_platform/README_zu6eg.md

 ```

 10. Modify the u-boot settings:<br />
-Because we didn't use SD card to store the rootfs files.
-So that u-boot need to load a large image.
-We need to modify the u-boot so that it can load larger image.
+We use initramfs method to make the rootfs files, and then we need to modify the u-boot so that it can load larger image.
 Open ***project-spec/meta-user/recipes-bsp/u-boot/files/platform-top.h*** and add:<br />
 ```
 #define CONFIG_SYS_BOOTM_LEN 0x80000000
 #undef CONFIG_SYS_BOOTMAPSZ
 ```
-11. From within the PetaLinux project (petalinux), type ```petalinux-build``` to build the project.<br />
+11. After setting all the petalinux configuration, type ```petalinux-build``` to build the project.<br />
 12. Create a sysroot self-installer for the target Linux system:<br />
 ```
 cd images/linux